-Sarah Vowell provides a somewhat modern and amusing take on the impact John Cotton and his fellow Puritan settlers had on America. (click below to view)
+Sarah Vowell provides a modern and amusing take on the impact that John Cotton and fellow Puritan settlers have had on America.

 - BOOKS ABOUT COTTON

 - BOOKS BY COTTON

 - PLYMOUTH 1669-1788